revk/SolarSystem/README.md

 # SolarSystem
 A complete alarm panel using devices compatible with Honeywell/Galaxy RS485 buses.
+Also works with a number of WiFi connected devices, designs and code for which are included.

 There are two main parts - galaxybus and alarmpanel.
 The galaxybus does the low level polling and device management but also includes the low level door control logic.